 We present all three candidates to the hiring executive who shares that her base is $325,000.
 We want to respect everybody’s time here and although the $275,000 professional has the best background the hiring executive does not see that “ask” as being reasonable.
 We share that they did not “volunteer” their current compensation however wanted serious consideration.
 Unfortunately, I must be very careful in these conversations.

 We set up calls with the other two candidates and the hiring manager.
-The call to the $275,000 candidate rarely goes well for me.
+The call to the $275,000 candidate never goes well for me.

 My suggestion with legal disclaimer here is that you consider voluntarily sharing the structure of your current compensation and ballpark expectations.
 Such as “I’m paid a base salary, annual bonus up to 100% of my base and unvested stock over 3 years.
 I’m reluctant to leave at this point however for market reference my total annual cash compensation has been in the range of $250,000-$300,000.
 I wouldn’t consider leaving without at least a 15% bump in total cash compensation.
 The position would need to be my next challenge and step up in responsibilities.”

 I understand why this law was passed and should help those in positions performing repeatable transferrable processes with structured industry wage bands.
-However, for those in positions where compensation is based on results to grow revenue or increase profit you need to understand your value.
+However, for those in positions where compensation is based on results grow revenue or increase profit you need to understand your value.
 We have a career guide that helps you to determine your marketplace value.
-Here is a link to the Resume & LinkedIn Guide

 Hope this helps and my attorney wants to remind you to seek out professional legal advice and take my career advice for what it is…free.